luc-github/esp3d.io/src/content/esp3d-tft/v1.x/hardware/sunton-28-2432/_index.md

 In either case, one will first need to acquire a compatible PSRAM IC.
 This can be desoldered from an existing board (i.e. ESP32-CAM board), or purchased separately.
 Make sure whatever IC you choose supports 3.3v and at least 80 MHz.
 Ideally it should support Quad SPI (QIO) as well.

-Some compatible PSRAM ICs are:
+Some compatible 8MB PSRAM ICs are:
 * ESP-PSRAM64H
 * IPS6404L-SQ-SPN
 * APM6404-SQ-SPN
 * APS6404L-3SQR-SN

-NOTE: sdkconfig, bsp.c, and lv_conf.h need to be modified to enable PSRAM
+NOTE: Remember to choose the correct variant in CMakeLists.txt to enable PSRAM support.

 #### Option 1
 On this revision, the PSRAM must be piggy-backed on top of the external Flash IC.